kisslinux/kisslinux.github.io/handbook/index.md

 Welcome to KISS, a new independent distribution with a focus on simplicity.
 This guide will walk you through all of the required steps to install KISS on your hardware.

-**Issues**

-You may run into issues while following the steps in this guide.
+You may run into an issue while following the steps in this guide.
 Head on over to the [issue tracker](https://github.com/kissx/packages/issues) and open an issue.
+We are happy to help.

 ## Index